maartenbrakkee/rebanna/README.md

 # Rebanna

-Rebanna is build to easily create a webfont with support of stacked/multicolored icons.
+Rebanna is build to easily create a webfont with the support of stacked/multicolored icons.

 ![Changeable color](./docs/rebanna_color_change.gif)